rollf/gbdefjj/README.md

 Instead of Neovim+Neogit, one may use anything that allows to stage changes within a Git repo.
 Simply dropping into the shell and running Git commands would do.
-Setting `GBDEFJJ_EDITOR` will changed the default behavior.
+Setting `GBDEFJJ_EDITOR` will change the default behavior.
 A `git add -p`-based workflow is provided and can be invoked like this:

 ```